- How can I prepare for hurricane season?

 - Make sure that you have food, water, medical prescriptions and supplies for each member of your household (including pets) to last at least a week.

-- How can I safely evacuate during the coronavirus outbreak?
+- How can I safely evacuate?

-With the coronavirus crisis, the Town strongly suggests that residents make their evacuation plans now.
+The Town strongly suggests that residents make their evacuation plans now.
 Surfside is located in Storm Surge Planning Zone B, which means a mandatory evacuation order will be issued for a Category 2 Hurricane or higher.
 If an evacuation order is issued by the County, all Surfside residents will be required to comply.
 Surfside Police and Miami-Dade Fire Rescue will also be required to evacuate, and therefore emergency services will be unavailable.

 To view the evacuation routes in Surfside, please refer to: Evacuation Routes